FloatingArrayDesign/MoorDyn/docs/usage.rst

  TypeName   Diam    Mass/m     EA     BA/-zeta    EI         Cd     Ca     CdAx    CaAx
  (name)     (m)     (kg/m)     (N)    (N-s/-)     (N-m^2)    (-)    (-)    (-)     (-)
  Chain      0.1      150.0     1e8    -1          0          2.3     1     1.0     0.5

+The columns in order are as follows:

+ - Name – an identifier word for the line type
+ - Diam –  the volume-equivalent diameter of the line – the diameter of a cylinder having the same displacement per unit length (m)
+ - MassDen –  the mass per unit length of the line (kg/m)
+ - EA – the line stiffness, product of elasticity modulus and cross-sectional area (N)
+ - BA/-zeta –  the line internal damping (measured in N-s) or, if a negative value is entered, the desired damping ratio (in fraction of critical) for the line type (and MoorDyn will set the BA of each line accordingly – see Section 4.1 for more information)
+ - EI – the line bent stiffness, product of elasticity modulus and inertia of the cross-sectional area (N)
+ - Cd –  transverse drag coefficient (with respect to frontal area, d*l)
+ - Ca –  transverse added mass coefficient (with respect to line displacement)
+ - CdAx –  tangential drag coefficient (with respect to surface area, π*d*l)
+ - CaAx – tangential added mass coefficient (with respect to line displacement)

+Non-linear values for the stiffness (EA), internal damping (BA/-zeta) and bent stiffness (EI) are accepted.
+To this end, a file can be provided (to be located in the same folder than the main MoorDyn input file) instead of a number.
+Such file is simply a tabulated file with 2 columns, separated by a blank space.
+The columns to be provided for each non-linear magnitude are the followings:

+ - Stiffness: Strain rate - EA/Stretching rate (N)
+ - Internal damping: Curvature - EI/Curvature (N-m^2)
+ - Bent stiffness: Stretching rate - Damping coefficient/Stretching rate (N-s^2/s)

 Rod Types